Quantum theory of molecular orientations: Summary of results

 Lab-based rotations are ``passive'' in that they rotate the lab frame.
 However, since molecular position is fully characterized by the molecule's orientation \textit{relative} to the lab frame, performing lab-based rotations is equivalent to ``actively'' rotating the molecule about an axis defined in that frame.

 Lab-based symmetry rotations rotate each nucleus into a different position \textit{without} permuting any nuclear-spin factors.
-Acting purely on the rotational factor, lab-based symmetries induce non-trivial species-\textit{dependent} behavior, in contrast to the species-\textit{in}dependent spin statistics induced by molecule-based perrotations.
+Acting purely on the rotational factor, lab-based symmetries induce non-trivial isomer-\textit{dependent} behavior, in contrast to the isomer-\textit{in}dependent spin statistics induced by molecule-based perrotations.

-A lab-based rotation, \(\rr_{\rg}\) for some \(\rg\in\so3\), rotates a molecular species from its initial position \(\cs\) to a position denoted by \(\rg\cs\), tracing out a path in the coset space \(\so3/\G\).
-The fiber \(|\mu\ket\) is carried along this path, transforming in a way dictated by the species' inducing irrep \(\l\).
+A lab-based rotation, \(\rr_{\rg}\) for some \(\rg\in\so3\), rotates a nuclear spin isomer from its initial position \(\cs\) to a position denoted by \(\rg\cs\), tracing out a path in the coset space \(\nicefrac{\so 3}{\G}\).
+The fiber \(|\mu\ket\) is carried along this path, transforming in a way dictated by the isomer's inducing irrep \(\l\).
 The nuclear factor \(|\chi\ket\) is also carried along, but transforms trivially and so is omitted from now on.

 If \(\rg\) implements a symmetry of the molecule, then the final and initial positions are identified, \(\rg\cs\cong\cs\), but \textit{only} up to a residual evolution on the fiber (see Fig.~\ref{fA0:holonomy} for the \(\cs=\re\) case).
 This evolution --- a \textit{monodromy} --- is the same for the class of paths related to the original path by smooth deformations, depending only on the global, or ``topological'', features of the path.